Human Development, Family Studies, and Counseling

 We understand that many of you have work, family and other responsibilities.
 Our online courses and programs provide the flexibility you need to balance the demands of your personal and professional lives.

-Collin County students pursuing a bachelor’s degree in child development may take TWU courses at the Collin Higher Education Center (CHEC).
+Collin County students pursuing a bachelor’s degree in child development or family studies may take TWU courses at the Collin Higher Education Center (CHEC).
 Junior- and senior-level courses leading to a bachelor’s degree in child development and family studies are offered each semester.
 The department plans to offer all major courses necessary to complete a bachelor’s degree in child development (with no emphasis) or family studies (with no emphasis) within a two-year rotation.